An Indian State Bans Plastic Bags, Straws And More. Will It Work?

 For his efforts, Shah was recognized by U.N.
 Environment as its 2016 Champion of the Earth.

 While volunteers clean trash from Mumbai's beaches, authorities are going to the source: The Indian state of Maharashtra, where Mumbai is the capital, has banned plastic packaging — bags, Styrofoam, takeout containers, even cutlery.
 The goal is for all of India to do the same by 2022.
-While other states and municipalities in India – and around the world – have banned single-use plastic bags, Maharashtra's ban one of the most far-reaching.
+While other states and municipalities in India – and around the world – have banned single-use plastic bags, Maharashtra's ban is one of the most far-reaching.
 The state government has issued detailed guidelines for what's legal and what's not.
 Plastic medicine bottles and rainproof tarps are OK; those colorful plastic garlands that frequently adorn Hindu temples are not, any longer.

 Plastic waste isn't just an eyesore on Mumbai's beaches.
 It's a public health issue.

 The Deonar dumping ground, in eastern Mumbai, is one of Asia's biggest garbage dumps.
 It's the size of 200 football fields and it sometimes catches fire.
 "I feel the stench ...
-Sometimes we can see the smoke too.
+Sometimes we can see the smoke, too.
 When plastic burns, it's carcinogenic.
 Fire breaks out on a dump that is not treated well," says Vandana Trivedi, who lives near the Deonar dump.

-A mother of two, Trivedi moved to Mumbai ten years ago to work in finance and has become an anti-garbage activist.
+A mother of two, Trivedi moved to Mumbai 10 years ago to work in finance and has become an anti-garbage activist.

 Indians actually consume only about a tenth of the plastic that Americans do per capita.
 But waste management lags behind.
 There is recycling, but it's mostly informal.
 The poorest of the poor sort trash by hand, physically atop the dump pile.

 Trivedi says this plastic ban is great PR for India, but she worries it could be watered down as businesses lobby the government for exceptions.
-Already authorities have given e-commerce companies three extra months to comply, and ruled fishmongers will be allowed to keep using styrofoam containers to keep their fish on ice.
+Already authorities have given e-commerce companies three extra months to comply and have ruled that fishmongers will be allowed to keep using foam containers to keep their fish on ice.

 "It will make no difference to the [trash] heap [near my home].
 I think someone in the leadership of the government wanted to do something catchy in terms of headlines," Trivedi says.
 "Where is the education?"

-Most businesses are scrambling to comply or face fines of $70 dollars and up --and jail time for repeat offenders.
+Most businesses are scrambling to comply or face fines of $70 and up — and jail time for repeat offenders.

-At his dry cleaning shop in northern Mumbai, Sunil Srivastava operates a conveyor belt hung with freshly-pressed shirts covered in sheer plastic.
-When the plastic ban took effect on June 23, he began delivering clothes wrapped in paper, which costs him more — and doesn't hold up quite as well in the monsoon rains.
+At his dry cleaning shop in northern Mumbai, Sunil Srivastava operates a conveyor belt hung with freshly pressed shirts covered in sheer plastic.
+When the plastic ban took effect on June 23, he began delivering clothes wrapped in paper, which costs him more and doesn't hold up quite as well in the monsoon rains.

 A few doors down, there's a dairy shop that used to sell milk and yogurt in plastic bags.